 The sense of speed and movement present in Khan is simply breathtaking.
 This is a large piece, measuring over 2 ft tall, 14” long, and 11” deep on its recessed cherry plinth (61 cm h, 35.5 cm l, 28 cm d.) shown in the first photograph.
 Issued in 1985 as an edition of 10, it sold for $11,500.
 The standard production base is shown in the first photo.
 Brielle Galleries, which was one of Connoisseur’s premier USA retailers, also offered a custom vitrine for an additional $2500; they also offered custom wood bases.
 An example of the custom bases is the octagonal one seen in the second photograph.

 The absolutely magnificent Shogun was introduced in 1983 and was a limited edition of only 10 sculptures.
 It is 27″ (68.5 cm) high and 29″ (73.6 cm) wide.
-As noted above for ‘Khan’, some of these may be found with custom wood bases.
-The “standard” base was of dark cherry in a wide polygon shape, so the example in the photo above appears to be on a custom base.
-It should also be noted that this example was cited as having various areas of minor damage.
+As noted above for ‘Khan’, some of these were made with custom wood bases.
+The “standard” base was of dark cherry in a wide polygon shape.
+This example has been removed from the large custom base shown below, for photography purposes.

-Speaking of custom bases, this “table base” was an option for those who purchased Shogun from Brielle Galleries.
+This “table base” was an option for those who purchased Shogun from Brielle Galleries.
 The overall height upon this plinth was 57″ (almost 1.5 meters)!
+The holes in the top accommodate the ‘feet’ of the porcelain’s base.
 The retail price of Shogun was $24,000.

 The local newspaper Asbury Park Press published this account in October1984 of the Brielle introduction party for Shogun: